willemgeest/BeerCooler/README.md

 Before diving into the details, let me explain how you can get started.

-1) Clone this repo ```git clone -b run-local https://github.com/willemgeest/BeerCooler.git```
+1) Clone this repo ```git clone -b run-local --depth 1 https://github.com/willemgeest/BeerCooler.git```
-2) Create a virtual environment and install dependencies
+2) Create a virtual environment and install dependencies (as described in requirements.txt)
 3) Download the IP Webcam app on your phone (this currently works only on Android.
 For Iphone, you have to use another app.
 I'm working on a solution for Iphone, too).
 If active, this app streams your camera to your wifi network, so that's it becomes accessible for other devices within your wifi network.
 4) In the IP Webcam app, press 'Start server' to start streaming your phone camera.
 Write down the (http, not https) IPv4 address (http://xxx.xxx.xxx.xxx:xxxx).
 5) In cmd, activate your virtual environment, move to the correct folder and type 'streamlit run streamlit_camera.py http://xxx.xxx.xxx.xxx:xxxx'.
 Now, a web page should pop up with the app, and you'll see the image being analyzed that you're phone just took.